amoerie/jstreams/README.md

 - Follow functional conventions.
 If you add a method that does not exist in any other language or framework, rethink what you're doing.
 If it does exist elsewhere, find the name that is most commonly used across languages/frameworks.

-- Write at least 2 unit tests covering the empty stream scenario and a "happy case" scenario.
+- Write at least 3 unit tests covering the empty stream scenario, a "happy case" scenario and an infinite stream scenario (if applicable).
 See the existing tests.

 - Write javadoc for the public parts of the API.